matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let another_wallet = Wallet::new(provider, cred).await;
 ```

 We are going to transfer `0.5 ETH` to another account.
-The fee will be chosen automatically to be the least possible fee
+The fee will be set automatically to the least possible fee
 accepted by the server.

 Note that the SDK may round the transferred amount or the fee down to the closest supported amount because the precision of transfers in
 zkSync is limited (see docs below).

-However, you can provide amount and fee values that won't be rounded by zkSync: use the methods `.amount_exact(..)` and
+However, you can provide amount and fee values that won't be rounded: use the methods `.amount_exact(..)` and
 `.fee_exact(..)` and ensure that your amount and fee are packable via `zksync::utils::is_token_amount_packable`
 and `zksync::utils::is_fee_amount_packable`.
 Rounding to the closest packable amount can also be performed manually via the
 `zksync::utils::closest_packable_token_amount` and `zksync::utils::closest_packable_fee_amount` functions.
 An attempt to send